 This is the symbol of the victory of the spirit over the senses, of intelligence and wisdom, of knowledge.
 It is always represented as a partially opened bud, and (unlike the red Lotus) its centre is never seen.
 It is the Lotus of Manjusri, and also one of the attributes of Prajnaparamita, the embodiment of the perfection of wisdom.

-We're out of stock on Blue Lotus Nymphaea caerulea essence derived from organic lily ponds in Thailand [no dilutions]
+We have Blue Lotus Nymphaea caerulea dried flowers essence derived from organic lily ponds in Thailand

 an ancient super health elixir of Kings & Queens - the Blue Lotus flower represents the symbol of purity, peace, transcendence, enlightenment, rebirth, beauty, and fertility.
 Blue Lotus lily was traditionally used to relieve pain, increase memory, increase circulation, promote sexual desire, and create a feeling of well being, euphoria and ecstacy.
 Our Siam Blue Lotus is grown in natural water lily ponds in Thailand.
 Blue Lotus Nymphaea caerulea' is claimed to contain life-giving phytosterols and bioflavonoids. read more

 rare rainforest tropical floral essences: Sacred Buddha, Water Plum, Sona Champa, & Pink Lotus